arkatulk/dsemeshing_gui/README.md

 ### 2. Logmap alignment

-To only align the logmap patches from step 1 and compute the appearance frequency for step 3:
+To align the logmap patches from step 1 and compute the appearance frequency for step 3:
 ``` bash
 cd logmap_alignment
 python align_patches.py